splunk/public-o11y-docs/metrics-and-metadata/search.rst

 Search only shows results for Splunk APM if your organization has access to Splunk APM.

-Search is currently limited to Splunk APM, dashboards, charts, Infrastructure Monitoring navigators, and docs results.

 .. _prefix:

 Supported search prefixes